 We have reviewed hotels in or near Boston, Massachusetts, USA, with the best club or executive lounges.
-Whether you are traveling as a couple, a family, or as a single business traveler, by reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotel I would select as having the best club lounge in Boston.
+Whether you are traveling as a couple, a family, or a single business traveler, by reviewing each of these club lounges, I conclude which hotel club lounge comes in at the top and which hotel I would select as having the best club lounge in Boston.

 Boston has been called many things – “The City On The Hill,” “The Cradle of Liberty,” one of America’s foremost university towns, and, well, some terrible things by New York sports fans.
-It’s a classic American city, though, whether you’re exploring neighborhoods (Back Bay, South End), museums, the Charles River, or one of the city’s many pubs.
+It’s a classic American city, whether you’re exploring neighborhoods (Back Bay, South End), museums, the Charles River, or one of the city’s many pubs.

 If you want to stay in luxury in Boston, you should stay at one of Boston’s luxury hotels, which include Boston Harbor Hotel, Fairmont Copley Plaza, Four Seasons Hotel Boston, Four Seasons Hotel One Dalton Street, Boston, Mandarin Oriental, Boston, The Ritz-Carlton, Boston, and XV Beacon.
 There is also an InterContinental, Crowne Plaza, Hyatt, Sheraton, and one of the newest Marriott Bonvoy properties, the W Hotel, next to the InterContinental on the waterfront.

 The Four Seasons One Dalton Street’s 215 hotel rooms and suites feature floor-to-ceiling windows.
 For dining, Zuma has arrived in Boston at One Dalton Street in a space that is as much a feast for the eyes as the menu is for the palate.
-The dishes themselves are designed to be shared from Zuma’s three open kitchens: the main kitchen, sushi counter, and robata grill.
-Also located on the second floor is One + One with its floor-to-ceiling windows, open for breakfast and lunch.
+The dishes are designed to be shared from Zuma’s three open kitchens: the main kitchen, sushi counter, and robata grill.
+Also located on the second floor is One + One with its floor-to-ceiling windows open for breakfast and lunch.

 Boston’s newest venue for business and social events offers seven spaces – two ballrooms with pre-function areas and five additional rooms – all filled with natural light.

 I have compiled a list below containing the club lounges available across luxury hotels in Boston.
-I list the lounges that I consider to be the best of the best.
+I list the lounges I consider the best of the best.
 I will be reviewing each of these hotel club lounges in detail in turn so that you know what you’ll get if you book a room with club lounge access or get upgraded to a club lounge for free because of your loyalty status.

 1. The Ritz-Carlton Boston